Start Here

 Where things happen

-Fellowship gatherings usually happen on or near Grounds.
-Services like Great Vespers and Divine Liturgy happen at St. Nicholas Orthodox Church in Charlottesville.
+Weekly fellowship events are held on or near Grounds.
+Services — Vespers and Divine Liturgy — take place at St. Nicholas Orthodox Church in Charlottesville, approximately 20 minutes from the University.

-If you are not sure where to go, check the events page or send a message first.
-We would much rather help you arrive than have you guess.
+If you are unsure where to go, check the events page or contact us.
+We would rather you arrive than guess.

 Open the events page